 Even though it’s often frequented by royalty, celebrities and can be quite packed on weekends, the quality of food remains top-notch, as is the service.
 It is reasonably priced too.

-The favorites here include lemang, glutinous rice, and coconut milk, wrapped in banana leaves and stuffed into bamboo poles.
+The favourites here include Lemang, glutinous rice, and coconut milk, wrapped in banana leaves and stuffed into bamboo poles.
 These are then charred over an open charcoal and wood flame until it’s all soft and smoky.
-The flavor combination is immense—a must-try when in Malaysia.
+The flavour combination is immense—a must-try when in Malaysia.

 On your Malaysia short getaway, you will never go hungry!

 - Garden View Restaurant – Enjoying your food with a view seems to be a common theme when dining here in Janda Baik.
 Their specials include steamed freshwater prawns, ginger chicken noodles, and homemade tofu.

 Enjoy fresh vegetables and fruit from their very own farms, with bananas, their signature mountain ginger, leafy greens, and even durians on sale.

 Where To Stay?